 - Children are healthy and developmentally ready for school

-- Children and families are supported by a strong, diverse integrated early childhood system
+- Children and families are supported by a strong, diverse, connected, and integrated early childhood system that promotes results

 In carrying out our work as part of a larger system of agencies serving young children in our state, we embrace a shared definition of high quality that encourages us to look at the whole child, and to consider the needs of each child:

 High-quality early care and education promotes positive child outcomes through: